apache/openwhisk-runtime-go/README.md

 }

 func main() {
-	openwhisk.Start(ciao)
+	openwhisk.Start(hello)
 }
 ```

-The magic of serving `/init` and `/run` will be inside the library.
+The magic of serving `/init` and `/run` will live inside the library.

-The `Start` function will start a web server listening for two requests.
+The `Start` function will start a web server listening for  the two requests of the proxy.

 Posts to `/run` will invoke some json decoding  and then invoke the function.